keycloak/keycloak-ui/CODING_GUIDELINES.md

 PatternFly reference https://pf4.patternfly.org/guidelines#variables

-For the Keycloak admin console, we modify the PatternFly convention to namespace the classes and variables to the Keycloak packages.
+For the Keycloak Admin Console, we modify the PatternFly convention to namespace the classes and variables to the Keycloak packages.

 **Class name**
 ```css